 0 Shares

-Last updated on October 24th, 2025 at 04:06 pm
+Last updated on November 3rd, 2025 at 03:21 pm

-Jeff Blumberg (Note: For this week’s post, we’re sharing excerpts from a recent episode (Episode 2) of MGE’s podcast, Dental Business RX from Jeff Blumberg, the COO MGE.
-To listen to this or other episodes, visit our site, or look us up and subscribe on Apple, Spotify.
+Jeff Blumberg.
+(Note: For this week’s post, we’re sharing excerpts from a recent episode (Episode 2) of MGE’s podcast, Dental Business RX from Jeff Blumberg, the COO MGE.
+To listen to this or other episodes, visit our site, or look us up and subscribe on Apple, Spotify.)

 Never in my career, which has been about 30 years in the industry, have I seen more issues with finding a hygienist, assistant, administrative staff, you name it.
 And that’s what we’re going to be talking about in this week’s episode of Dental Business RX…